Small wind turbine: Germany

 In Germany the feed-in tariff for small wind turbines has always been the same as for large turbines.
 This is the main reason the small wind turbine sector in Germany developed slowly.
 In contrast, small photovoltaic systems in Germany benefited from a high feed-in tariff, at times above 50 Euro-Cent per kilowatt hour.

 In August 2014 the German renewable energy law was adjusted, also affecting the feed-in tariffs for wind turbines.
 For the operation of a small wind turbine with a capacity below 50 kilowatt the tariff amounts to 8.5 Euro-Cent for a period of 20 years.

 Due to the low feed-in tariff and high electricity prices in Germany, the economic operation of a small wind turbine depends on a large self-consumption rate of the electricity produced by the small wind turbine.
-Private households pay on average 28 cent per kilowatt hour for electricity (19% VAT included).
+Private households pay on average 35,7 Euro-Cent per kilowatt hour for electricity (19% VAT included).

 As part of the German renewable energy law 2014 a fee on self-consumed electricity was introduced in August 2014.
 The regulation does not apply to small power plants with a capacity below 10 kilowatt.
 With an amount of 1.87 Euro-Cents the fee is low.

 Manufacturing

 DIY construction

 Some hobbyists have built wind turbines from kits, sourced components, or from scratch.
 DIY wind turbines are usually smaller (rooftop) turbines of approximately 1 kW or less.
 These small wind turbines are usually tilt-up or fixed / guyed towers.

 Do it yourself or DIY-wind turbine construction has been made popular by magazines such as OtherPower and Home Power.

-Organizations as Practical Action have designed DIY wind turbines that can be easily built by communities in developing nations and are supplying concrete documents on how to do so.
+Organizations such as Practical Action have designed DIY wind turbines that can be easily built by communities in developing nations and are supplying concrete documents on how to do so.